wolf/presentations/modern-shell-tools-MUG-Feb-2022.md

 ^
 * No config needed; but if your client supports caching, load it with: tldr -u ^
-* Not everything is covered, but they accept pull requests ^
+* Not every topic is covered, but they accept pull requests ^
 * Doesn't replace man, it's just your first (and sometimes only) stop along the path